datalad-handbook/book/docs/glossary.rst

       Instead of ``python code/myscript.py`` one can just run ``code/myscript`` if ``myscript`` has executable :term:`permissions` and a correctly specified shebang.

+   shell
+      A command line language and programming language.
+See also :term:`terminal`.

    special remote
       git-annex concept: A protocol that defines the underlying transport of annexed files to and from places that are not :term:`Git` repositories (e.g., a cloud service or